ember-cli/eslint-plugin-ember/docs/rules/no-controller-access-in-routes.md

 Accessing the controller in a route outside of `setupController`/`resetController` hooks (where it is passed as an argument) is discouraged.

-Additionally doing so without using `controllerFor` might return undefined as the controller is not guaranteed to be eagerly loaded (for optimization purposes).
+If access is required regardless, `controllerFor` must be used to assert the controller isn't undefined as it is not guaranteed to be eagerly loaded (for optimization purposes).

 ## Rule Details